gittjar/CitybikeFrontend/README.md

 - Create different Models for Database tables
 - Used in this exercise only GET methods for create this API layer
 - Serverside pagination
+- Use in ConnectionString before created SQL user

-See running API in Cloud.
+See running API in Cloud and endpoints.

 All stations:
         https://citybikeapi.azurewebsites.net/api/Stations